Random blood sugar; Blood sugar level; Fasting blood sugar; Glucose test

 A lower-than-normal blood glucose level (hypoglycemia) may be due to:

 Some medicines can raise or lower your blood glucose level.
-Before having the test, tell your health care provider about all the medicines you are taking.
+Before having the test, tell your provider about all the medicines you are taking.

 Veins and arteries vary in size from one patient to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.